Mauritania profile - Media

 - L'Authentique - private, French-language daily

-- Television de Mauritanie (TVM) - state-run, operates MTV and MTV 2 Plus, programmes in Arabic and French
+- Television de Mauritanie (TVM) - state-run, operates MTV and MTV 2 Plus and regional outlets, programmes in Arabic and French

 - Sahel TV - private

 - Chinguett TV - private

 - Radio Mauritanie - state-run, programmes in Arabic and French; also operates youth network and Koran network

 - Mauritanid FM - private